 (3 marks for each correctly stated factor.
 3 marks for each correct and completely stated explanation.
 Sub-Total per factor: 6 marks.
 Maximum of 4 to be graded.
-Sub-Total: 24 marks) (Grand Total: 34 marks)
+Sub-Total: 24 marks)

-11. (a) (b) What is the legal definition of a Trust ?
-(4 marks) differences between a trust corporation (0) and an individual trustee.
-(18 marks) (c) Distinguish between the following types of trusts: (i) bare and fixed trusts; (ii) charitable and statutory trusts. ( 12 marks )
+11. (a) What is the legal definition of a Trust?

+- (b) Enumerate and explain any three (3) differences between a trust corporation and an individual trustee.
+(18 marks - (c) Distinguish between the following types of trusts: - (i) bare and fixed trusts; - (ii) charitable and statutory trusts.